eunsukimme/eunsukimme/README.md

 * 💼 I graduated from university with a major in Software Engineering.
 * 🎯 Try to consider UI/UX, code readability and scalability.
-* 📚 Learn any tecnology that apears on my way.
+* 📚 Learn any technology that apears on my way.

 ----